bishopdynamics/superbird-debian-kiosk/README.md

 Not working: Wifi

 WiFi is technically possible on this hardware, but the stock bootloaders and kernel disable it.
-I might be possible to cherry-pick the wifi information from the Radxa Zero device tree (practically the same SoC), but I think you would need to rebuild one or more of the bootloader stages to make it work.
+It might be possible to cherry-pick the wifi information from the Radxa Zero device tree (practically the same SoC), but I think you would need to rebuild one or more of the bootloader stages to make it work.

 ## Boot Modes